RayVentura/ShortGPT/README.md

 ### Upload Automation

-1. Authentification (Gathering the client.secrets.json)
+1. authentication (Gathering the client.secrets.json)

 - Head to the Google API Console at https://console.cloud.google.com/ and create a project.